Syedaaneesa/Auto-Rehab/README.md

 - Elegant user interface with intuitive navigation
 - High-quality imagery to highlight the brand’s services

-This project includes custom-built sections, interactive features, and polished content aimed at enhancing user engagement and reinforcing brand trust.
+This project features custom-designed sections, interactive elements, and refined content crafted to boost user engagement and strengthen brand trust.

 ---